vexparadox/IMenet/README.md

 ### One day...
 OpenSSL support

-Change packet size to a defined constant, it's messy with literals all over

 Add a server disconnect packet, S->C. Could use the User Disconnected packet, special case for 255 (Server ID)